 This Crockpot navy beans recipe is very versatile.
 Here are a few ideas for how you can change it up:

-• Add other vegetables: Feel free to add additional diced vegetables, such as carrots, celery, or potatoes.
+• Add other vegetables: I like to add diced vegetables, such as carrots, celery, or potatoes.

 • Use a different type of bean: If you can’t find dried navy beans, you can also use Great Northern beans, pinto beans, or cannellini beans.